jstrait/wavefile/README.markdown

   * The channel mapping fields are not exposed by the gem
   * It's not possible to write files with WAVEFORMATEXTENSIBLE format
   * The number of valid bits per sample must match the sample container size.
 For example, if a file has a container size of 24 bits and each sample is 24 bits, then it can be read.
 If the container size is 32 bits and each sample is 24 bits, it _can't_ be read.
 * `Reader.new()` and `Writer.new()` now can be constructed with an open IO instance.
 Previously, only a file name (given by a String) could be given.
 The first argument of each constructor indicates where to read/write: if the argument is an IO instance it will be used for reading/writing, and if the argument is a String, it will be treated as the name of the file to open for reading/writing.
+Thanks to [@taf2](https://github.com/taf2) for suggesting this feature and providing a pull request.
 * `Reader.each_buffer()` no longer requires the user to specify the size of each buffer.
 A specific size in sample frames can still be given (for example, `Reader.each_buffer(1024)`), but if no buffer size is given a default value will be used.
 * `Duration` now includes an overridden definition of `==`, so that two `Duration` objects will evaluate to equal if they represent the same amount of time.
+Thanks to [Christopher Smith](https://github.com/chrylis) for suggesting this feature.
 * `Reader.file_name` and `Writer.file_name` have been removed.
 When a `Reader` or `Writer` instance is constructed from an `IO` instance, this field wouldn't have a sensible value.
 Since I'm not sure of a specific reason for why this field would be used, removing it.